awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 UTF-8 Encoding of the String, or a v4 UUID, which SHOULD be interpreted as the 16 byte representation of the UUID.

 Note: The cache will not know if the Partition ID is a String set by the user or the UUID.
-The constructor of the Hierarchy Keyring MUST record these bytes at construction time.
+The constructor of the Hierarchical Keyring MUST record these bytes at construction time.

 Please see [Shared Cache Considerations](#shared-cache-considerations) on how to provide the Partition ID and Logical Key Store Name while providing a Shared Cache to the Hierarchical Keyring.